 Located above the bean hopper, the grinder dial allows you to choose between eight grind settings.
 Although this might seem limiting, I think you’ll have more than enough control over your grind size to make excellent espresso.
 Remember not to use oily coffee beans, though; they’ll really mess with the Accademia’s insides.

-In my opinion, the Gaggia Accademia’s automatic milk system is one of the best I’ve seen.
+In my opinion, the Gaggia Accademia’s automatic milk frothing system is one of the best I’ve ever seen.
 The auto frothing milk carafe can be taken straight out of the fridge and clipped onto the front of the machine.
-Plus, there aren’t any pesky hoses or pipes to deal with.
+Besides, there aren’t any pesky hoses or pipes to deal with.

 Instead, the carafe’s carry handle doubles as a movable milk spout which swings over your cup when you’re making a latte macchiato or cappuccino.
 Best of all, the milk system is self cleaning – once the spout is back in place it blows hot water through the circuit to rinse it of any milk residue.